 I encourage you in sha’ Allah to focus on your children, yourself, making du’aa’, and truly trusting that Allah (swt) will work this situation out.

-While you do not know for sure if he is cheating on you, his behavior is making you angry and hurt.
+While you do not know for sure if he is cheating on you with other women, his behavior is making you angry and hurt.
 Sister, as it is causing you so much sadness, anger, and strife in your life, you may have to take steps to decide what you need to do to restore harmony and peace in the home.

 Of course, you feel hurt and angry about some of the things that are going on, but yelling, constantly bringing up the subject in an angry way, and accusing is not going to get you anywhere.

-I urge you to take control in a positive and Islamic manner.
-We cannot change your husband’s behavior or his desires.
+I urge you to take control of a positive and Islamic manner.
+We cannot change your husband’s behavior or desires towards women.
 His relationship with Allah (swt) will be for him to deal with.